| What You Should Consider Before Taking the

 Chicken pox has a better than 99.99% compete recovery rate followed by

-life-time immunity.
 To compare, vaccines only deliver immunity for a

 couple of years after you get them.
 So you should every few years get